They line up like schoolchildren, a solid mile and a half line of end-to-end car dealerships taking up the entirety of a single street.

-Keep in mind a customer can go back to edit and update a bad review on most sites if you impress them enough with your response.
+Keep in mind that a customer can go back to edit and update a bad review on most sites if you impress them enough with your response.
 To do this you need to respond on the site, but you also need to contact the customer and fix the problem.

 This was probably a 1-star review before the dealership addressed the issue.

 Responding well isn't just about the negative reviews.
 You also need to thank the customers who leave great ones.